 The Swedbank Group is exposed to credit risk, or the risk that its borrowers may not repay their loans according to their contractual terms and that the collateral securing the payment of these loans may be insufficient.
 Further, there is a risk of declining market values that may affect the collateral securing the exposure.
 The Swedbank Group maintains provisions for credit impairments to cover estimated probable incurred credit impairments inherent in its loan portfolio.
-The Swedbank Group's allowance for credit impairments is based on the Swedbank Group's stage provisioning methodology.
-This methodology is scenario based and includes analysis of loss history, macroeconomic factors, valuation of assets and credit management decisions.
-The stages are defined by a change in credit risk and exposures are always compared to their risk level at initial recognition.
-This methodology may be impacted over time as a result of the implementation of International Financial Reporting Standard ("IFRS") 9, as the credit impairment provisions under IFRS 9 are more sensitive to changes in the future economic outlook of financial assets and are likely to be more volatile as compared to the "current incurred loss" model under International Accounting Standard ("IAS") 39.
-IFRS 9 introduced an expected credit loss model, where the expected credit losses are measured based on the stage to which the individual asset is allocated at each reporting date.
-One of the main effects of the implementation of IFRS 9 on Swedbank has been the classification of certain fully collateralised loans as impaired loans, resulting in an increase in loan loss provisions.
+The Swedbank Group's allowance for credit impairments is based, among other things, on the Swedbank Group's portfolio provision models and analysis of current and historical delinquency rates, loan management, macroeconomic factors and the valuation of the underlying assets, as well as numerous other management assumptions, which may prove to be inaccurate, resulting in further credit losses.
 Furthermore, the Swedbank Group is exposed to concentration risk, which means credit risk relating to large individual exposures or affiliated borrowers as well as significant exposures to groups of counterparties whose probability of default ("PD") is driven by common underlying factors, such as sector, economy, geographical location, or type of instrument.
 The impact of the concentration risk could have a material adverse effect on the Swedbank Group's business, financial condition and results of operations.
-Any of the foregoing risks could have a material adverse effect on the Swedbank Group's business, financial condition and results of operations.